buildingSMART/BCF-API/README.md

 [topic_PUT.json](Schemas_draft-03/Collaboration/Topic/topic_PUT.json)

 Modify a specific topic, description similar to POST.
+This operation is only possible when the server returns the `update` flag in the Topic authorization, see section [4.2.8](#428-determining-allowed-topic-modifications)

 **Example Request**